Love (1920 film): Production

 The working title of the movie was The Woman Who Dared.
 Love was released by J. Parker Read, Jr., on December 5, through Associated Producers.
 The technical director was Harvey C. Leavitt and the technical director of architecture was Charles H. Kyson.
 The intertitles were written by H. Tipton Steck.
 The art titles were by F. J. van Halle, Carl Schneider and Leo H. Braun.

 Love was banned by the British Board of Film Censors in 1921.

+Preservation

+A copy of Love is held by the Archives du Film du CNC in Bois d'Arcy.